Bringing Vintage Aircraft to Life since 2010

 The introduction of the B-17D, with additional armour and self-sealing tanks, and the B-17E, which flew for the first time on the 5th September 1941.
 The United States Army Air Force used the B-17 for the first time over Europe on the 17th August 1942, when twelve B-17Es escorted by Supermarine Spitfires of the Royal Air Force attacked the marshalling yards at Rouen in France, only two aircraft sustained minor damage and the mission was a success.

 Flying for the first time on the 30th May 1942, the B-17F featured a redesigned nose, more armour and increased fuel capacity.
 Along with the B-17E it would be the Flying Fortress versions most extensively used by the Eighth Air Force.
-However mounting losses during the daylight raids were to show that the Flying Fortress either on its own or flying in formation could not defend themselves.
+However mounting losses during the daylight raids were to show that the B-17, either on its own or flying in formation, could not defend themselves.
 Although the B-17G appeared with a gun turret in the nose section to limit the aircraft's vulnerability to head on attacks, daylight raids deep into Germany saw heavy losses.
 The introduction of the North American P-51 Mustang and Republic P-47 Thunderbolt equipped with external fuel tanks saw losses reduced.

 The Boeing B-17 Flying Fortress was used wherever US forces were.
 In the Pacific theatre of war they were used for close-support bombing, patrol and reconnaissance.
 A few B-17's were produced for special operations and purposes and despite production totalling 12,731, only a few hundred would stay in service at the conclusion of the Second World War.